-We also thought it was strange that the Keeper app asked to access and import our Android phone's contact list immediately upon opening, but didn't do so on an iPhone.
+We also thought it was strange that the Keeper app asked to access and import our Android phone's contact list immediately upon opening, but it didn't do so on an iPhone.
 There's a secure browser, a feature that's pretty common among password-manager mobile apps, but it won't show up until you click on a URL in a vault entry.

 Yet information and files we'd added to other devices quickly synced among all of our Keeper apps, and once the password was entered, everything worked swiftly and smoothly.